TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 In the stream mode `tnpp_parse.py`, the parser reads from stdin, outputs to stdout.
 You need to give it the file with pipelines and you need to tell it which pipeline to run (parse_plaintext is the default).
 So you can run the parser as:

     cat myfile.txt | python3 tnpp_parse.py --conf models_fi_tdt_dia/pipelines.yaml parse_plaintext > myfile.conllu

+By default the parser utilizes GPU if available, devices can be controlled with `CUDA_VISIBLE_DEVICES` environment variable.
+Running the parser on CPU when your machine has a GPU available:

+    cat myfile.txt | CUDA_VISIBLE_DEVICES=-1 python3 tnpp_parse.py --conf models_fi_tdt_dia/pipelines.yaml parse_plaintext > myfile.conllu

 ### Server mode